wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

 <a class="samplebtn_a" href="../../../quick-starts/adaptive-auth-overview"   rel="nofollow noopener">Try it with the sample</a>

 !!! note
-    Following scenarios are available as samples.
+    The following scenarios are available as samples.

      - Role-Based Adaptive Authentication
      - User Age-Based Adaptive Authentication